lethang7794/devops-book/chap-06.md

   # (2)
   output "dev_role_arn" {
-    description = "The ARN of the IAM role you can use to manage dev from mgmt" value       = module.child_accounts.dev_role_arn
+    description = "The ARN of the IAM role you can use to manage dev from management account" value       = module.child_accounts.dev_role_arn
   }

   output "stage_role_arn" {
-    description = "The ARN of the IAM role you can use to manage stage from mgmt" value       = module.child_accounts.stage_role_arn }
+    description = "The ARN of the IAM role you can use to manage stage from management account" value       = module.child_accounts.stage_role_arn }

   output "prod_role_arn" {
-    description = "The ARN of the IAM role you can use to manage prod from mgmt" value       = module.child_accounts.prod_role_arn }
+    description = "The ARN of the IAM role you can use to manage prod from management account" value       = module.child_accounts.prod_role_arn }
   ```